-Mr. Macelaru received the 2012 Sir Georg Solti Emerging Conductor Award, a prestigious honor only awarded once before in the Foundation’s history.
+In addition to being appointed the 2014 Solti Fellow, Mr. Măcelaru previously received the 2012 Sir Georg Solti Emerging Conductor Award, a prestigious honor only awarded once before in the Foundation’s history.
 He has participated in the conducting programs of the Tanglewood Music Center and the Aspen Music Festival, studying under David Zinman, Murry Sidlin, Rafael Frühbeck de Burgos, Robert Spano, Oliver Knussen, and Stefan Asbury.
-Mr. Macelaru’s main studies were with Mr. Rachleff at Rice University, where he received his Master of Music degree in conducting as well as a master’s in violin performance.
+Mr. Măcelaru’s main studies were with Larry Rachleff at Rice University, where he received master’s degrees in conducting and violin performance.
 He completed undergraduate studies in violin performance at the University of Miami.

-Mr. Macelaru currently resides in Philadelphia with his wife, Cheryl, and children, Beniamin and Maria
+Mr. Măcelaru resides in Philadelphia with his wife, Cheryl, and children, Beniamin and Maria.